DROPS Calculator

 - Check that parent container has appropriate width constraints

-- Verify CSS isn't conflicting with iframe styles1.
-Mathematical Formulation
+- Verify CSS isn't conflicting with iframe stylesWhat is the formula for the DROPS calculator? ⌄

 The DROPS Calculator uses power-law formulas to determine height thresholds that separate different risk categories.
 These formulas take the mass of an object as input and calculate the maximum drop height at which the object would fall into each risk category.